 This Black & Decker Digital Advantage Iron has a few other features as well but generally, it is easy to use with its digital control settings and smooth soleplate.
 It is certainly a highly recommended steam iron that is reasonably priced to make it worth a buy.

-This Panasonic NI-E650TR is a little different from the other irons not only because it has a titanium nonstick soleplate but also because it has a U-shape at the base and curved along the sides to the tip.
-This curved soleplate is designed as such so that pressure is concentrated at the center of the iron and not the tip.
-The curved shape also helps to prevent snagging and tugging while ironing.
-Compared to other conventional Panasonic irons, the NI-E650TR also gives 25% more steam coverage to smooth out wrinkles with this unique soleplate.
+This Panasonic NI-E660SR is a little different from the other irons not only because it has a retractable cord but also because it has a U-shape at the base and curved along the sides to the tip.
+This curved soleplate is designed as such so that it will minimize the tugging, snagging and sticking which tend to happen with a conventional soleplate.
+This U-shape is also good for maximizing ironing efficiency as steam is distributed more evenly for quicker ironing.

 ==> Check Price

-In terms of price, this steam/dry iron is cheaper than the Black & Decker but it lacks the convenience of a digital setting.
-But for the price and nonstick soleplate, it could be the preferred choice for some.
+In terms of price, this steam/dry iron is slightly cheaper than the Black & Decker but it lacks the convenience of a digital setting.
+But for the price and unique shape soleplate, it could be the preferred choice for some.
 The retractable cord is also a plus for those who like hassle-free storing after use.

 ==> Check Price

-The soleplate is also different as it has a scratch resistant ceramic soleplate which glides well across fabrics.
+The soleplate is made of stainless steel.
 Temperature control is located below the handle to give you different settings for different kinds of materials.
-Like the Panasonic model above, the steam control lever is at the top with a button for a burst of steam located conveniently within your thumb’s reach to help get rid of those stubborn wrinkles.
+Like the Panasonic model above, the steam control lever is at the top.
+It sits in between the buttons for steam burst and spray mist.
+All are located conveniently within your thumb’s reach to help get rid of those stubborn wrinkles.

 Which Is The Best Clothes Iron To Buy?